alexkch/Grad-Admin-Portal/report/product.md

 ​	The technologies used in this phase were:

-​	**Front-end:** HTML, CSS, Javascript, React, BootStrap, Semantic UI.
+​	**Front-end:** HTML, CSS, Javascript, React, Redux, BootStrap, Semantic UI.

-​	These technologies were used to display the page layouts and design of tickets system, such as forms, menus, tickets display, offers, etc.
+​	These technologies were used to display the page layouts and design of tickets system, such as forms, menus, tickets display, offers, etc. Picked bootstrap and react for efficiency.

 ​	**Backend:** Node, Express, Javascript